-Most staff will receive "Step Up" training which includes training in the safe use of commonly used physical interventions and restrictive physical interventions which is refreshed annually.
+All class based staff and most support staff will receive "Step Up" training which includes training in the safe use of commonly used physical interventions and restrictive physical interventions which is refreshed annually.

 It is expected that staff will demonstrate language and attitude in line with school ethos, this policy and Norfolk Steps training.
-It is expected that staff will work collaboratively with the Leadership team to address any arising issues.
-All staff must follow the advice and support given from other agencies including Starfish and Starfish plus.
+It is expected that staff will work collaboratively with the Leadership team to